Connect with others who understand.

 Type 3 (Juvenile SMA/Kugelberg-Welander Disease)

-Many people with type 3 are able to remain mobile, though they may have abnormal walking patterns (gait) and foot deformities.
-Some people with SMA type 3 may need to use a wheelchair or require support with daily tasks like dressing and using the bathroom.
-Life expectancy for people with type 3 is the same as the average life span of the general population.
+Many people with type 3 remain mobile, though they may have an abnormal walking pattern (gait) and foot deformities.
+Some may eventually need to use a wheelchair or require assistance with daily activities such as dressing or using the bathroom.
+However, life expectancy for individuals with type 3 is typically the same as that of the general population.

 Type 4